-Plague is an infectious disease of animals and humans caused by a bacterium named Yersinia pestis.
+Plague [external link] is an infectious disease of animals and humans caused by a bacterium named Yersinia pestis.
 People usually get plague from being bitten by a rodent flea that is carrying the plague bacterium or by handling an infected animal.
 Today, modern antibiotics are effective against plague, but if an infected person is not treated promptly, the disease is likely to cause illness or death.

 Prevention & Control